noalino/boursorama-finance-go/examples/README.md

 # Examples

-## Get quotes for multiple assets
+## Get historical data for multiple assets

-You will find a [script](./quotes.sh) to get quotes for multiple assets.
+You will find a [script](./quotes.sh) to get historical data for multiple assets.
 This is a simple example you can get inspiration from.

 ### Requirements